joey3001/testGhPages/README.md

 ### Description

 This application utilizes a test driven environment to build and test objects and prototypes contained within a class.
 It also uses import and export statements to use the contents of a class across files.
-In particular, this application will calculate a users age in mercury, venus, mars, and jupiter years.
+In particular, this application will calculate a user's age in mercury, venus, mars, and jupiter years.
 It will also tell you how many years you have remaining on each planet(including earth) as measured  against the average U.S. life expectancy.
 Test specs can be revealed by clicking on Expand Specs below :

 <details>
 <summary>Expand Specs</summary>